markvoortmanppu/appliedcomputerscience/pages/employment.md

 ## Internships

 Internships are usually taken during the Summer term and can be part time or full time, and for credit or not for credit.
 Internships (and co-ops) are strongly recommended because it allows you to get some experience before you graduate, and experience is a requirement for many jobs.
-You can search [Handshake](https://pointpark.joinhandshake.com/) for internship positions.
+Opportunities are often posted to the Applied Computer Science room in [Element](element) and you can also search [Handshake](https://pointpark.joinhandshake.com/) for internship positions.
 An internship is usually for 3 credits, requires 200 hours of work, you have to write a reflection paper, and you need to maintain a professional blog of your work efforts.

 ## Co-op